top of page

 Our GBSF fellows, Dr. Sandra Ryeom and Dr. Charles Roberts, continue to pioneer new cancer treatments.
 We started funding these doctors when they were young investigators.
 Both now run internationally recognized research laboratories.
 We’ve summarized their most recent accomplishments here.

 Thanks to a second generous lead gift by Peter Wright through the Breast Cancer Research Foundation, we permanently endowed our fellowship in Dr. Roberts’ lab at St. Jude Children’s Hospital, re-naming it The Garrett B. Smith and The Wright Foundation Research Fellowship, in 2024.
-Dr. Roberts is the rare scientist devoted to children’s cancer, a field that is not well funded by major pharmaceutical companies since it is unprofitable.
-He continues to study the SWI/SNF gene complex, which is at the heart of rhabdoid tumors, a lethal childhood affliction.
-In 2024, his lab, in collaboration with Harvard and Stanford, uncovered two proteins, DCAF5 and PHF6, that enable defective SWI/SNF genes to thrive and grow tumors.
-Investigators are now using AI technology to screen billions of chemical compounds to uncover possible drugs to destroy these two proteins.
-Accordingly, two prominent scientific journals, Nature and Nature Communications, published Dr. Roberts’ findings last year.
+Dr. Roberts continues to study the SWI/SNF gene complex, a central component of rhabdoid tumors, a lethal childhood affliction.
+The British Journal of Cancer recently listed the top seven genetic targets for drugs to fight this aggressive disease, six of which were first identified in Dr. Roberts’ lab.
+The lab is now investigating therapies specifically targeting DCAF5, #1 on this list.

 “Sun’s up - time to play!”